bclover/real-world-functional-programming-book/gitbook/part9/log_purity.md

 If you are running Docker containers on Amazon's [Elastic Container Service](https://aws.amazon.com/ecs/) (ECS), for example, you my have 3 of the same containers running at the same time, whether for scaling purposes or for each availability zone or both.
 When a `console.log` is run, all 3 are outputting to Docker logs, and in turn those are pushed to Amazon's [CloudWatch](https://aws.amazon.com/cloudwatch/) or something like [Logstash](https://www.elastic.co/products/logstash).
 Same thing for running multiple [Lambda](https://aws.amazon.com/lambda/) functions at the same time; same code, but different instances logging to the same place.

 You or your Ops team may have alarms setup to use these logs to help monitor the health of your infrastructure.
-Some of these alarms may be automated to destroy unhealthy infrastructure, and create new servers, send monitoring emails, etc.
+Some of these alarms may be automated to destroy unhealthy infrastructure, and create new servers, send monitoring emails, send text messages to your team when infrastructure appears unhealthy, etc.

-`console.log`: Destroying and recreating infrastructure as well as sending emails to Ops.
+`console.log`: Destroying and recreating infrastructure as well as sending emails to Ops and text messages to your boss.

-As you can see, those are some huge side effects.
+As you can see, those are some huge side effects from a log.

 ## Logging Configurations